capralifecycle/git-visualized-activity/README.md

 Add more `add-group` steps to concatenate multiple root directories.
 The script will fetch the remote `origin` the keep up with changes.

+### Some notes

+- The remote to GitHub must be named origin (will be checked).
+- No local workspace is modified (except for intial cloning, as we collect stats using the remote ref expliclty.
+So fetching as we do is enough.